Geography FSP PraguePrague, Czech Republic

 The geography foreign study is situated at Charles University in Prague.
 Prague emerged relatively unscathed from World War II and the Cold War and offers an array of stunning architecture from many periods including Romanesque, Medieval, Renaissance, and Baroque.
 Founded in 1348, Charles University is one of the oldest universities in the world and has a 35-member Department of Social Geography.

 Prague was selected to ensure that the foreign study program increases the involvement of Dartmouth students and faculty in understanding the ongoing economic, political, environmental, and social transformations occurring throughout post-Communist Central and Eastern Europe.

-Prague is a culturally rich city of about 1.3 million people, with relatively inexpensive concerts, opera and theater, is re-emerging as the cosmopolitan hub of Central Europe.
+A culturally rich city of about 1.3 million people, Prague is re-emerging as the cosmopolitan hub of Central Europe, with concerts, opera and theater.
 Situated in the heart of Europe, Prague is only a few hours away from other cultural centers such as Vienna, Warsaw, Berlin, and Budapest.

 "Live, learn, travel!" -Geography FSP Prague participant

 "Studying abroad is a great experience that I would reccommend to everyone at Dartmouth." -Geography FSP Prague participant

 The fees charged by the College for a Dartmouth-sponsored off-campus term of study include regular tuition charges for a term at Dartmouth, service fees, as well as the specific costs established for each off-campus study locale.
 In many programs, the room and board costs tend to be higher than for a term in Hanover.
 You can view a budget sheet for each program by clicking on the appropriate term.
 The cost of transportation to and from the site is the responsibility of the student.